-Section R. Professional conduct and Dress Code Policy
+Section R. Professional Conduct and Dress Code Policy

-Professional conduct: Employees are representatives of the City of Franklin, and as such, are expected and encouraged to conduct themselves at all times in a manner so as not to bring discredit upon the City.
+Professional conduct: Employees are representatives of the City of Franklin and, as such, are expected and encouraged to conduct themselves at all times in a manner so as not to bring discredit upon the City.
 Any contact with the general public should be handled in a professional manner.
 Professionalism, politeness, and courtesy are essential.
 Lack of courtesy and professionalism may result in disciplinary action.

 Dress Code: Employees are expected to dress and groom in a manner that reflects good taste and is appropriate for the type of work performed.
-Personal hygiene is a requirement.
+Maintaining basic standards of personal hygiene is a requirement.
 Employees should ensure their personal hygiene will not be offensive to others around them.
-This includes- but is not limited to- scented body products, perfume/cologne, oral hygiene, and body odor.
+This includes-but is not limited to-scented body products, perfume/cologne, oral hygiene, and body odor.